The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Experiments

 \paragraph{Are model performances reproducible with more reliable data?
 What is the performance development on incrementally annotated datasets?} Many datasets have been annotated in incremental rounds of annotation \citep{Schlechtweg2021dwug,Schlechtweg2024dwugs}.
 Later rounds are supposed to yield higher data quality as graphs are more richly annotated. \citet{Schlechtweg2024dwugs} suggest that previous model comparisons done on older dataset versions/less rounds should be repeated with the more reliable data (last round).
 We are the first to investigate model performance with the latest dataset versions.
 This will also allow us to investigate the impact of annotation rounds on performance.
 Figure \ref{fig:results-version} shows the performance of a selection of models on consecutive versions.
 For the top models, we can see that performance tends to increase with later versions, which is expected as quality should increase.
 However, there are cases where model performance strongly drops for newer versions, such as XLM-APD on DWUG EN.
 Further, the relative performance of models can strongly change depending on version, e.g. XLM-APD outperforms XLD-APD on DWUG EN for an older version while it is the other way around for the newer, more reliable version.
 This shows the risks of using unreliable ground-truth data and illustrates the need for the creation of benchmarks such as ours and continuous model reevaluation on additional and improved datasets.

 \paragraph{What is the impact of spelling variation on performance?} \citet{Laicher2020} show that historical spelling variations can have a strong influence on BERT-based model performance.
 However, it is not clear how much this influences SOTA models.
 Hence, we test the influence of spelling normalization and lemmatization on two German datasets containing historical spelling variants in Figure \ref{fig:results-preprocessing}.
 We can see that applying no preprocessing (raw) gives top performance for all models, with one exception (MCLen with toklem).
-This suggests that current base embedders are quite robust against spelling variation and do not need additional preprocessing.\footnote{Note that `raw' on these datasets already incorporates minimal preprocessing substituting a small number of historical characters with modern ones.}
+This suggests that current base embedders are quite robust and do not need additional preprocessing.